-Community Affairs programs address a variety of needs, including energy assistance emergency and homelessness programs.
-Total assistance provided by TDHCA, including energy assistance, emergency and homelessness programs served 624,321 households in FY 2014.
+Community Affairs programs address a variety of needs, including energy assistance, emergency, and homelessness programs.
+Total assistance provided by TDHCA, including energy assistance, emergency and homelessness programs served 199,034 households and 412,953 persons in FY 2014.
 Energy assistance programs have specific eligibility criteria, based on poverty level.
 Community Affairs programs primarily serve individuals at or below 125% of the poverty level.
-Community Affairs programs served 611,171 persons or 10.8% of individuals living at or below 125% poverty level (Source: 2008-2012 ACS, Table S1701) in FY 2014.
+In FY 2014 Community Affairs programs served 11.29% of the eligible population for homeless and poverty related assistance and 9.47% of very low income households eligible for energy assistance.